hussiiii/AggieClubs/README.md

 2. Backend is built with framework of choice ✅
    - I used Next.js for the backend, and Firebase (FireStore) for the cloud database
 3. Frontend pulls data from the backend ✅
-   - On the homescreen, the club lists that show up are pulling data from various API folders (the backend) and displaying
+   - On the homescreen, the club lists that show up are pulling data from various API folders (the backend) and displaying them
 4. User interacts with the frontend ✅
    - Users can click on the clubs to view more info
 5. Frontend sends data to the backend ✅